 Accreditation and BACB Approval

-A top program typically holds accreditation from the Association for Behavior Analysis International (ABAI) and offers a Verified Course Sequence (VCS) approved by the Behavior Analyst Certification Board (BACB).
-At the minimum, top-ranked ABA programs hold these credentials to ensure the program meets rigorous academic and ethical standards and aligns with the requirements for BCBA exam eligibility.
+A top program typically holds accreditation from the Association for Behavior Analysis International (ABAI).
+ABAI-accredited programs automatically meet the BACB’s Pathway 1 coursework requirements for BCBA exam eligibility.
+Non-accredited programs can still qualify students through Pathway 2, which requires a coursework attestation from the program.
+The BACB’s older Verified Course Sequence (VCS) system ended on December 31, 2025.
+At the minimum, top-ranked ABA programs hold one of these credentials to confirm the program meets published academic and ethical standards.

 Strong Faculty Expertise